CharlesDDNoble/ObservaStack/README.md

 ### Local Deployment (Your Computer)

-Deploy the stack on a local machine.
+Deploy the project on a local machine.

 **Requires:**